tnahs/readstor/book/src/01-templates/02-05-template-names.md

 ## <i class="fa fa-exclamation-circle"></i> Limitations

-Why does a single template have both a `name-templates.book` and `name-templates.annotation` key?
+Why does a single template have both a `names.book` and `names.annotation` key?

 This is mainly the result of a current limitation with ReadStor.
 Templates that are part of the same `group` have no relation internally.
 ReadStor just renders each template it finds.
 If multiple templates share the same value for `group` then they end up in the same directory when the `structure` mode is set to `grouped` or `nested-grouped`.

-As a result of this limitation, if a template requires awareness of its `group`'s sibling template names i.e. [`links`][links], they _must_ be defined in each template.
+As a result of this limitation, if a template requires awareness of its `group`'s sibling names i.e. the value defined in the [`names`][names] field, they _must_ be defined in each template.
 This results in some duplication across templates.
 This should hopefully be resolved in future versions of ReadStor.

 > <i class="fa fa-info-circle"></i> For more information on how to generate and
-> use `links` see [Context Reference - Links][links] and [Backlinks][backlinks].
+> use `names` see [Context Reference - Names][names] and [Backlinks][backlinks].

 [backlinks]: ./04-backlinks.md
 [context-reference]: ./06-context-reference.md
-[links]: ./06-03-links.md
+[names]: ./06-03-names.md
 [string-sanitization]: ./05-string-sanitization.md
 [tera]: https://tera.netlify.app/